 “First, you lighten it to the desired level, which is usually a pale yellow or pale clear yellow...The second part is putting a toner on it to adjust the tone,” Braun says.

 When it comes to coloring your hair, you should expect to be left with a bit of damage.
 Since double process color requires bleach, Braun warns it may not be best for anyone already dealing with extremely damaged hair or breakage.

 “If the hair is really damaged, then it’s just a service that you probably shouldn’t do,” she explains.

-Whether you opt for a single or double process color, Braun says having the right products to maintain and protect your new hue is essential—both for single and double process color.
-Start by adding a shampoo and conditioner system for color treated hair like the L'Oréal Professionnel Vitamino Color A-OX system to your routine.
-The Vitamino A-OX Complex of antioxidants and UV filters in this professional product help withstand elements that fade color and shine.
+Having the right products to maintain and protect your new hue is essential—both for single and double process color.
+Start by swapping your regular shampoo and conditioner for system for color-treated hair like L'Oréal Professionnel Vitamino A-OX Color Preserve Moisturizing Shampoo and Moisturizing Conditioner.
+This system helps to maintain the radiance and shine of color-treated hair.

 No matter which service you choose, be sure to use the hashtag #hairdotcom to share your final look with us!

 Interested in a salon color service?
 Use our salon locator to book an appointment at a salon near you.